Therapeutic Exercises in Kent WA

 - This exercise should be performed periodically throughout the day.

 This exercise is a good way to give relief to your neck musculature while sitting at a desk at work.
 As the muscles become stronger, the chance for injury is decreased.
 It is important to note that this exercise shouldn't cause any dizziness, pain or loss of balance.
-If this occurs, contact your doctor at the Vitality Spine Chiropractic And Rehab.
+If this occurs, contact your doctor at the Chiro 1st - Kent.

 - While in the standing position, place your arms at your side and legs shoulder width apart.